wavefrontHQ/wavefront-spring-boot/README.md

 This starter reuses the [existing Wavefront support](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-metrics-export-wavefront) in Spring Boot and therefore requires the Actuator (i.e. `spring-boot-starter-actuator`).

-An `OpenTracing` `Tracer` is auto-configured as well.
-To send traces, consider adding `io.opentracing.contrib:opentracing-spring-cloud-starter`.
+This starter also configures [Spring Cloud Sleuth](https://spring.io/projects/spring-cloud-sleuth) to send traces to Wavefront.
+To use this feature, consider adding `org.springframework.cloud:spring-cloud-starter-sleuth`.

 ## Getting Started